-The existing claims have recently been the subject of two successful appeals to the Court of Session, Scotland's highest court.
+The claims that were lodged prior to August 2017 were the subject of two successful appeals to the Court of Session, Scotland's highest court.

 The first decision made in May 2017 was about the pay protection scheme that the Council brought in during 2006 following the implementation of the Workforce Pay and Benefits Review.
 The Court ruled that the pay protection scheme was discriminatory and could not be justified.
 The Council has confirmed that they are not appealing this decision any further.

 The second decision - in August 2017 - was about the job evaluation scheme that the Council used to value all jobs in the Council and to establish a new pay and grading system under the Workforce Pay and Benefits Review.
 The Court ruled that the job evaluation scheme was fundamentally flawed, which means that the Council cannot use the scheme as a defence to any equal pay claim.
 On the 17th of January 2018 the Council decided not to appeal the decision any further.
 Instead, the Council agreed to talks with the unions regarding settlement.

 We agreed with the Council that we would continue with the Tribunal process as a backstop in case negotiations fail.
 We will keep you updated with any progress relating to settlement and with the Tribunal process.
 We have asked the Tribunal to put all the new cases that have been lodged since August 2017 in the same group as the earlier claims so that they will all be dealt with together if we need to have any further Tribunal hearings.